What is Cherry Eye in Dogs? Causes, Treatment, & Cost

 Regular visits with your veterinarian will help keep your dog in peak health and wellness, including eye examinations that may detect early signs of cherry eye or other eye conditions.

 After cherry eye surgery, it is normal for your dog’s eye to appear red and swollen.
 Your veterinarian may prescribe painkillers or advise using a cold compress to ease discomfort and decrease swelling.
-Following any post-op care instructions provided by your veterinarian (for example, giving prescribed eye drops and refraining from activities that place strain on surgical sites) is also key to ensuring full recovery and prompt healing.
+Following any post-operative care instructions provided by your veterinarian (for example, administering prescribed eye drops and refraining from activities that strain surgical sites) is also key to ensuring a full recovery and prompt healing.

 How Long Will My Dog Experience Pain After Undergoing Cherry Eye Surgery?